do-adams/koa-react-ssr-example/README.md

 ### Error handling

-How to handle 404 errors or any kinds of errors?
-There is a awesome module for HTTP errors from the [Hapi.js](https://github.com/hapijs) team called [Boom!](https://github.com/hapijs/boom).
+How to handle 404 errors or any kinds of errors:

+There is an awesome module for HTTP errors from the [Hapi.js](https://github.com/hapijs) team called [Boom!](https://github.com/hapijs/boom).

-Check the source code of this example at [https://github.com/tokenfoundry/koa-react-ssr-example](https://github.com/tokenfoundry/koa-react-ssr-example) to see how to throw and handle errors gracefully like:
+You can check the source code of this blog at [https://github.com/tokenfoundry/koa-react-ssr-example](https://github.com/tokenfoundry/koa-react-ssr-example) to see how to throw and handle errors gracefully.
+For example:

 ```js
 router.post("/api/comments", async ctx => {